nextflow-io/nextflow/docs/process.rst

       """
     }

-In the above example the `queue`_ directive is evaluated dynamically, depending the input value ``entries``.
-When it is bigger than 100, jobs ill be submitted to the queue ``long``, otherwise the ``short`` one will be used.
+In the above example the `queue`_ directive is evaluated dynamically, depending on the input value ``entries``.
+When it is bigger than 100, jobs will be submitted to the queue ``long``, otherwise the ``short`` one will be used.

-All directive can be assigned to a dynamic value but the following ones:
+All directives can be assigned to a dynamic value except the following:

 * `executor`_
 * `maxForks`_

-.. note:: You can retrieve the current value of a dynamic directive in the process script by using the implicit variable ``task`` which holds all the directives defined in the current process.
+.. note:: You can retrieve the current value of a dynamic directive in the process script by using the implicit variable ``task`` which holds the directive values defined in the current process.

 For example::